adelyte/crestron-casatunes/README.md

-# CasaTunes Web Services
+# Crestron-CasaTunes
-## for Crestron control systems

-Crestron-CasaTunes is a complete implementation of the SOAP interface for managing [CasaTunes](http://www.casatunes.com/) music servers.
+Crestron-CasaTunes is a complete implementation of the CasaTunes Web Services SOAP interface to control [CasaTunes](http://www.casatunes.com/) music servers from [Crestron](http://www.crestron.com/) control systems.